EddieTheCubeHead/KoodaustaJaKisailua2023Backend/Assignment.md

  - `level-up` should produce the text `Level up`, with possible condition explanation
  - `trade` should produce the text `Trade`, with possible condition explanation
- - `use-item` should produce the text `Use the item {item_name}`, where `item_name` is the english localization name of the item, available through the `names` field in the PokéAPI `/item/{id}` endpoint.
+ - `use-item` should produce the text `Use the item {item_name}`, where `item_name` is the english localization name of the item, available through the `names` field in the PokéAPI `/item/{id}` endpoint, or the item default name if no localization for names is available.
 The item that should be used can be found in the `item` field of the evolution detail model.
 No further condition explanation is necessary.
  - `shed` should produce the text `Have a free slot in your party and at least one poke ball while evolving Nincada into Ninjask`.
 No further condition explanation is necessary.
  - `agile-style-move` should produce the text `Use agile style {move_name} 20 times`, where `move_name` is the english localization of the move name.
+The move that should be used can be found in the `known_move` field of the evolution detail model.
 No further condition explanation is necessary.
  - `strong-style-move` should produce the text `Use strong style {move_name} 20 times`, where `move_name` is the english localization of the move name.
+The move that should be used can be found in the `known_move` field of the evolution detail model.
 No further condition explanation is necessary.
  - `recoil-damage` should produce the text. `Lose at least 294 hp from recoil without fainting`.
 No further condition explanation is necessary.
  - Other triggers should fetch the trigger explanation localized in english from the PokéAPI `evolution_trigger/{id}`